TranslucentTB/TranslucentTB/Readme.md

 If you want to get the latest bleeding edge build, you can grab it over at the [AppVeyor page](https://ci.appveyor.com/project/sylveon/translucenttb) (`Configuration: Release` > `Artifacts` > `TranslucentTB-setup.exe`).
 Note that these build may not work, or include features that are partially complete.
 Use at your own risk.

+## Configuration

+Most of the program settings can be changed by right-clicking the tray icon and navigating the context menu.

+Configuration files are located in `%AppData%\TranslucentTB` and consists of two files: `config.cfg` and `dynamic-ws-exclude.csv`.
+The main configuration file uses a simple key-value format similar to `.ini` files using semicolon-based comments.
+The blacklist uses a modification of the `.csv` format supporting comments using semicolons.
+See the files themselves for more details.

+The tray icon's context menu has an advanced section that includes multiple configuration-related actions: save, reload, edit, return to defaults.
+Note that editing the file saves the current configuration beforehand and configuration is automatically reloaded when the file is edited on disk.

+### Portable mode

+Creating an empty file named `portable` (without a file extension) in the same folder than the program will make it run in portable mode.
+Configuration files will be located in a subfolder of the program installation folder named `config`.

+### Command line arguments

+TranslucentTB accepts command line arguments that change the configuration of the program.
+Run `TranslucentTB.exe --help` to get the list of supported arguments.
+They initially override any setting specified in the configuration file.

+Settings changed via command-line arguments are later persisted on disk when the configuration is saved, or lost when the configuration is reloaded from disk.

 ## Add to Startup

 To add TranslucentTB to startup, check the "Open at boot" entry in the TranslucentTB tray icon's context menu.
-If it is grayed out, TranslucentTB startup has been disabled from within the Task Manager or by your organization.
+If it is grayed out, TranslucentTB startup has been disabled from within the Task Manager, Settings app or by your organization.

 ## Donations